Xinglab/rMATS-DVR/README.md

 	-h, --help              Show this help message and exit

-	--sample1   <str>       Bam files of sample 1, replicates are separated by comma
+	--sample1   <str>       Bam (or sam) files of sample 1, replicates are separated by comma

-	--sample2   <str>       Bam files of sample 2, replicates are separated by comma
+	--sample2   <str>       Bam (or sam) files of sample 2, replicates are separated by comma

 	--label     <str>       Lable of sample 1 and sample 2, separated by comma, e.g. Sample1,Sample2